Raypcte/Raypcte/README.md

-## Oiii eu sou a Rayane!
+## Hi!
+I'm Rayane!

-That girl with glasses in the photo to the side, who has since been free from the curse: 'Hello world'. <br></br>
+Fullstack development student at Trybe with emphasis on Front-End and Back-End.

+I am free from the "Hello World" curse. <br></br>

 <b>My GitHub Stats</b>